 The Resource Documents section contains printable handouts to support the programme content and a Certificate of Participation is saved to the educator profile on completion.

-Understand the background to children's participation and voice
+Understand the background to the emergent, child-led approach

 Develop the skills to plan for children’s emerging interests and needs using child and adult co-facilitation.